Implementing Time Impact Analyses and Update Impact Analyses on Large, Complex EPC Projects

 6.5 STEP 5 – DETERMINE THE USE OF FINISH-TO-FINISH LOGIC AND LAG VALUES

-In review of papers, articles, and books for the TIA/UIA, the fragnet logic ties to existing schedule activities are usually represented with a single finish-to-start (FS) relationship.
+In review of papers, articles, and books for the Time Impact Analysis, the fragnet logic ties to existing schedule activities are usually represented with a single finish-to-start (FS) relationship.
 When tying the fragnet to existing activities, the relationships between the impacting events (fragnets) and the existing schedule activities are seldom that simple because the affected activities may have already started and are not yet completed; therefore, a FS tie will not accurately depict the impact on the schedule.
 In addition, a fragnet impact could affect numerous schedule activities in progress at the time that the fragnet impact was known.

 A finish-to-finish (FF) relationship is a schedule logic tie that correlates the finish of one activity to the finish of a subsequent activity.
 If, for example, a FF tie with a ten-day lag (FF 10) was created between Activity A and Activity B, the FF tie would hold out the completion of Activity B by ten days after the Activity A was completed.
 Many of the change order impacts identified in the sample gas plant project impacted design, procurement, delivery, and installation activities that were in progress at the time when the change was recognized by the parties.